NixOS/nix/doc/manual/src/glossary.md

   builder can rely on external inputs such as the network or the system time) but the Nix model assumes it.

+- [impure derivation]{#gloss-impure-derivation}

+  [An experimental feature](#@docroot@/contributing/experimental-features.md#xp-feature-impure-derivations) that allows derivations to be explicitly marked as impure, so that they are always rebuilt, and their outputs not reused by subsequent calls to realise them.

 - [Nix database]{#gloss-nix-database}

   An SQlite database to track [reference]s between [store object]s.